creativetimofficial/soft-ui-react-native/README.md

 Soft UI React Native is a fully coded app template built over [React Native](https://facebook.github.io/react-native/?ref=creativetim) and [Expo](https://expo.io/?ref=creativetim) to allow you to create powerful and beautiful e-commerce mobile applications.
 We have redesigned all the usual components in-house to make it look like Soft UI's KIT, minimalistic and easy to use.

-Start your development with a badass Design System for React Native inspired by Soft UI KIT.
+Start your development with a Design System for React Native inspired by Soft UI KIT.
 If you like Soft UI's KIT, you will love this react native app template!
 It features a huge number of components and screens built to fit together and look amazing.

 ### FULLY CODED COMPONENTS